 After the restoration, the former Ferdinand IV returned as Ferdinand I of the united Kingdom of the Two Sicilies.
 Times, however, had changed.
 First of all, his wife, who had practically run the kingdom during the entire course of their marriage, had died.
 Second, the growing middle class of entrepreneurs, intellectuals, military professionals, and new property owners had set their sights on representative government, a constitution.
 And third, all over Italy were stirring sentiments echoed by Manzoni's famous line: "We shall not be free until we are one."
 (Ironically, he got that phrase from Cuoco, a Neapolitan philosopher).

-relinquish absolute rule and grant a constitution to
+forced to relinquish absolute rule and grant a

-however, was to reaffirm his spiritual allegiance to
+was to reaffirm his spiritual allegiance to another

-another century by getting Austrian help to suppress
+century by getting Austrian help to suppress the

-reprisals against the leaders.
-He died in 1825 after
+against the leaders.
+He died in 1825 after one of the

-succeeded him for a brief period and then, in 1830,
+son, Francis I, succeeded him for a brief period and

-the grandson, Ferdinand II, came to the throne.
+then, in 1830, the grandson, Ferdinand II, came to the

 railway in Italy, from Naples to